Explore the broad range of engineering specialisations

 Flexible First Year students enrol in five core subjects that are part of all our Engineering disciplines (two maths courses, as well as courses in physics, computing, and engineering design).
 You’re then encouraged to select electives from the options listed in the handbook, focusing on those required in the disciplines you’re considering for your degree.
 After completing the Flexible First Year, you can transfer into the engineering discipline of your choice.
 The electives you have taken will either count towards your chosen discipline, or count as your first year engineering electives.

-As the top ranked Engineering faculty in Australia, UNSW is the best place to launch your Engineering career.
+We're ranked #1 in Australia for Engineering and Technology and 31st globally according to the QS World University Rankings by Subject, 2024.
 With a wide range of student projects, an award winning ChallEng program that connects you with academics and industry mentors as part of your learning and a continued focus on hands-on learning, your education will ensure you hit the ground running when you graduate.

 As long as you choose your first-year electives carefully, you should complete your degree in the same time as those who chose that path from year one.
 You will also graduate fully qualified and with the exact same knowledge in your area of choice.
 From your second year you can specialise in a particular field of engineering, which opens up a huge range of career options.

-Given the number of disciplines available there are many possible combinations.
+We offer such a wide range of disciplines there are many possible combinationsn for your Flexible First Year.
 As an example of how to choose your courses for your first year, we've listed possible enrolment sequences for several sets of disciplines below.
 These sequences include courses that will count towards the listed disciplines as well as giving you a taste of those areas of study so that you can make a more informed choice between them:

 Mathematics 1A or Higher Mathematics 1A MATH1131 or MATH1141